-Marine biodiversity
+X Marine biodiversity

-253. Reaffirms its central role relating to the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction;

-254. Notes the work and contributions of States and relevant intergovernmental organizations and bodies in the context of the Ad Hoc Open-ended Informal Working Group to study issues relating to the conservation and sustainable use of marine biological diversity beyond areas of national jurisdiction, and the extensive and complex discussions and exchange of views at the four sessions of the Preparatory Committee established by resolution 69/292: Development of an international legally binding instrument under the United Nations Convention on the Law of the Sea on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, which concluded on 21 July 2017, as well as the report of the Preparatory Committee and the recommendations contained therein;

-255. Welcomes the holding of the second and third sessions of the intergovernmental conference convened under resolution 72/249, from 25 March to 5 April 2019 and 19 to 30 August 2019, respectively, and takes note of the substantive discussions that addressed the topics identified in the package agreed in 2011, namely, the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, in particular, together and as a whole, marine genetic resources, including questions on the sharing of benefits, measures such as area-based management tools, including marine protected areas, environmental impact assessments, and capacity-building and the transfer of marine technology, and further takes note that the President of the conference will prepare, as part of the preparation for the fourth session of the conference, a revised draft text of an agreement;
+- 260. Reaffirms its central role relating to the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction; - 261.
+Notes the work and contributions of States and relevant intergovernmental organizations and bodies in the context of the Ad Hoc Open-ended Informal Working Group to study issues relating to the conservation and sustainable use of marine biological diversity beyond areas of national jurisdiction, and the extensive and complex discussions and exchange of views at the four sessions of the Preparatory Committee established by resolution 69/292: Development of an international legally binding instrument under the United Nations Convention on the Law of the Sea on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, which concluded on 21 July 2017, as well as the report of the Preparatory Committee and the recommendations contained therein; 138 - 262.
+Welcomes the holding of the second and third sessions of the intergovernmental conference convened under resolution 72/249, from 25 March to 5 April 2019 and 19 to 30 August 2019, respectively, and takes note of the substantive discussions that addressed the topics identified in the package agreed in 2011, namely, the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, in particular, together and as a whole, marine genetic resources, including questions on the sharing of benefits, measures such as area-based management tools, including marine protected areas, environmental impact assessments, and capacity-building and the transfer of marine technology, and further takes note that the President of the conference has prepared, as part of the preparation for the fourth session of the conference, a revised draft text of an agreement; - 263.
+Notes that the fourth session of the intergovernmental conference 139 will be convened by the Secretary-General on the earliest possible available date in 2022, preferably during the first half of the year; 140 - 264.
+Recognizes the abundance and diversity of marine genetic resources and their value in terms of the benefits, goods and services they can provide; - 265.
+Also recognizes the importance of research on marine genetic resources for the purpose of enhancing the scientific understanding, potential use and application, and enhanced management of marine ecosystems; - 266.
+Notes the work under the Jakarta Mandate on Marine and Coastal Biological Diversity141 and the Convention on Biological Diversity elaborated programme of work on marine and coastal biological diversity,142 and, while reiterating the central role of the General Assembly relating to the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction, notes with appreciation the complementary technical and scientific work done by the Conference of the Parties to the Convention on Biological Diversity; - 267.
+Reaffirms the need for States, individually or through competent international organizations, to urgently consider ways to integrate and improve, based on the best available scientific information and the precautionary approach and in accordance with the Convention and related agreements and instruments, the

+138 A/AC.287/2017/PC.4/2.

+139 Postponed by the General Assembly in its decision 75/570.

+140 Tentatively from 7 to 18 March 2022.

+141 See A/51/312, annex II, decision II/10.

-&lt;sup>116 See United Nations Environment Programme, document UNEP/CBD/COP/10/27, annex.
+142 United Nations Environment Programme, document UNEP/CBD/COP/7/21, annex, decision VII/5, annex I.